• Skip to primary navigation

 Instructions

-• Preheat oven to 350F.
-Toast the pecans for 13-14 minutes, or until fragrant and slightly darker.
+• Meanwhile, preheat oven to 350F.
+Toast the pecans for 11-13 minutes, or until fragrant and slightly darker.
 Set aside to cool.
 Chop into small pieces.

 • Combine the rice, pecans, bell pepper, olives, onion, spinach, feta and parsley.
 Set aside.

-• To make the dressing, squeeze the lemon juice and zest into a bowl, whisk in the olive oil, salt and pepper.
+• To make the dressing, squeeze the lemon juice and zest into a bowl, whisk in the olive oil, salt and pepper (alternatively, put the ingredients in a jar and shake it up).
 Pour the dressing over the salad and toss well.

 Notes